phueb/Ludwig/README.md

 It is recommend to use a machine with a Linux OS to submit tasks.

 ### Python
-Tasks submitted to LudwigCluster must be programmed in python.
+Tasks submitted to LudwigCluster must be programmed in Python.

 ### Access to the shared drive
 See the administrator to provide access to the lab's shared drive.
 Mount the drive at ```/media/lab```.